Appropriation (Parliament) (2020-2021) Bill 2020

 5.18 pmMs BUSHSupports

-Spoke in support of the appropriation bills, expressing confidence the budget would provide certainty for Queenslanders.
+Spoke in support, congratulating the Treasurer and expressing confidence the budget would provide certainty to Queenslanders during uncertain times.

 5.26 pmMr PERRETTOpposes

 The government has twisted, ducked and weaved.
-It used every excuse not to deliver a budget before October.2020-12-03View Hansard
+It used every excuse not to deliver a budget.2020-12-03View Hansard

 5.48 pmMr MANDEROpposes